fe-data/fe-docs/docs/usage/events.rst

 Upload a csv file
 ^^^^^^^^^^^^^^^^^
 Suppose you want to have a boat trip and only the members of your football club are allowed to participate.
 Create a spreadsheet with the name in the first column, the email address in the second column and the maximum number of tickets the person can buy in the third column, and save it as a csv-file.
 Use a comma (,) as field separator.
+Emailaddresses in the file need to be unique!
 Press the :guilabel:`Upload csv file` button and upload the file.
 Ready!
 Now only customers with the email addresses you uploaded can place orders and they can only buy as many tickets as specified.

 You can upload the same file or an updated version multiple times.
 Rows will be overwritten or added.
 No rows are deleted.
 If you want the latter, you will first have to delete everything by clicking the :guilabel:`Delete group` button.
 This button only deletes entries of the current event.